 You can also check out my dining room buffet/dresser makeover which I sprayed on with a sprayer (HERE).
 In that dresser makeover post, I’m giving several different options for the perfect subtle shade of pink:

-The moral of the story is that making chalk paint with calcium carbonate is super easy, non-toxic and has a forgiving finish where mistakes are easy to fix.
-So you should definitely give this chalk-paint recipe out of all of them a try.
+The moral of the story is that making chalk paint with calcium carbonate is super easy, non-toxic, and has a forgiving finish where mistakes are easy to fix.
+So you should definitely give these chalk-paint recipes a try.

 Great rundown…thanks Julia.
 I’m still blown away by that pink dresser.
 It is so gorgeous!